PiCake24/AutomatedSkinSizeConverter/README.md

 `ahri`

-Additionally you can limit the maximum number of skins being converted by putting a number separated by a space behind the champion name.
+(Optional) Additionally you can limit the maximum number of skins being converted by putting a number separated by a space behind the champion name.
 E.g.

 `ahri 61`

-This will convert all skins until skin 61.
+This will convert all skins up until and including skin 61.

 Step 2: Save the Options.txt file

 Step 3: Add the size Options files into the 0PutSizeOptionFilesHere folder (see below how to create them).

-Step 4: Click on Convert chosen champion and wait for the program to finish
+Step 4: Click on Convert Chosen Champion and wait for the program to finish.

 Check the Enable self unpack folder for the program to automatically get the files from league.
 If it is unchecked you have to move the unpacked files to the 0WADS folder with Obsidian yourself.